 Tips for Visiting Potala Palace in Lhasa

-The Potala Palace, at altitude of 3,756.5 meters above sea level, occupies an area of over 360,000 square meters (about 32 acres), measuring 360 meters from east to west and 270 meters from south to north.
-It has 13 stories, and is 117 meters high.
+The Potala Palace, at an altitude of 3,756.5 meters above sea level, occupies an area of over 360,000 square meters (about 32 acres), measuring 360 meters from east to west and 270 meters from south to north.
+It has 13 stories and is 117 meters high.
 The walls of the Palace are over one meter in thickness, the thickest sections being five meters.
 They are painted with huge colorful murals, which make it beautiful and lively.

 The stone-and-wood-structured Potala Palace consists of over 1000 rooms, seminary, chanting hal1, temples, various chambers for worshipping Buddha and chambers housing the stupas of several Dalai Lamas, which are covered with gold 1eaf and studded with jewels.
 Mural art is an essential part of the architecture in the Potala.
 Each room, no matter how small it is, is stippled with colorful, vivid murals.
 Along the painted second-floor corridor, there are 698 most extraordinary murals, which depict Buddhist legends stories and scenery, mythical customs, and stories of ancient Tibet.